-The forest surrounding the river consists of that unique, northwoods scenic blend of hardwoods and conifers: ash, popple, birch, aspen, maple, oak, red pine, white pine, hemlock, spruce and tamarack are common.
-Beaver, otter, deer, and red squirrel are often spotted, along with the occasional black bear.
+The forest surrounding the river consists of that unique and scenic, northwoods blend of hardwoods and conifers; ash, popple, birch, aspen, maple, oak, red pine, white pine, hemlock, spruce and tamarack are common.
+Forest wildlife includes: beaver, otter and white-tailed deer along with the occasional black bear.

 The water tends to have a dark color due to the numerous tamarack swamps surrounding the upper Peshtigo.
 The dark water can make it difficult to spot submerged rocks in several of the rapids.

 Canoe/Kayak Camping in the Chequamegon-Nicolet National Forest

 The National Forest Service maintains several, primitive canoe/kayaking campsites in segments P1, P2 and P3 in the Chequamegan-Nicolet National Forest.
 Segment P1 features a small, three-site campground at Big Joe Landing.
-There are two more campsites, 18 miles downriver, at Burnt Bridge Landing (P2 and P3), one on either side of the river.
+There are two more campsites, 18 miles downriver at Burnt Bridge Landing (P2 and P3), one on each side of the river.
 Segment P3 has a campsite at Burton Wells Bridge.
 All of the campsites are vehicle accessible and all are available on a first-come, first-served basis.

 Canoe/Kayak Camping for Advanced Whitewater Enthusiasts

 If you're comfortable running class III-IV rapids, then the Peshtigo River is the only river in Wisconsin that offers the opportunity for whitewater camping trips for intermediate and advanced level paddlers.
 An excellent 3 day / 2 night trip includes segments P3, P4 and P5.
 View any one of these segment webpages for more details.